 Don’t wait until the weekend to book your hotel — do it on a Tuesday.

-“Based on historical data, hotel booking rates are the lowest on this day of the week,” states Chaddah.
+“Based on historical data, hotel booking rates are the lowest on this day of the week,” said Chaddah.
 “So be sure to compare prices and take advantage of the lower rates being offered on this day.”

 Don’t Ignore State Resident Discounts